renatoathaydes/easy-jetty/README.md

 # EasyJetty

-> STATUS: currently in early development
+> STATUS: ready for experimental use

 EasyJetty makes it trivial to embed [Jetty](http://www.eclipse.org/jetty/), a fully functional web server and Servlet container, into your application.